torchrl.trainers package¶

 training_env.create_env_fn.base_env.env_name=Walker2d-v4 \

-logger=tensorboard
+logger=tensorboard \

-# View all available configuration options
+# See all available options for any trainer

 python sota-implementations/ppo_trainer/train.py --help